iip-ecosphere/platform/platform/transport/transport.spring.amqp/README.md

  * `amqp.filteredTopics`: List of topic names not to subscribe to.
  * `amqp.keystore`: Optional file name of TLS keystore (default: null).
  * `amqp.keyPassword`: Optional plaintext keystore password (default: null).

-`keyAlias` is currently not supported by this binder, i.e., the underlying implementation takes the first available key.
+ * `amqp.keyAlias`: Optional key alias denoting the key in the keystore to be used (default: null).
+If no alias is given, the underlying implementation takes the first available key.

 **Missing**
 - Validation/fixing topic names w.r.t.
 AMQP specification